SPP-17 Lodgement Procedures

 4. Surveyor signs certificate(s) on plan

-5. Field book, plan, digital data, survey report form, Surveyor’s self-assessment lodgement form, survey information and account lodged with CIO, DPLH.
-Electronic field books (EFB) to be lodged directly with Landgate.
+5. Field book, plan,record digital data, survey report form, Surveyor’s self-assessment lodgement form, survey information and account lodged with CIO, DPLH.
+Electronic field records (EFB) to be lodged directly with Landgate.
 See Appendix 6.

 - CENTRAL ISSUING OFFICE (CIO) - Survey Co-ordinator